riahalz/Shadows-On-The-Sands/README.md

 # Shadows-On-The-Sands
-'Shadows On The Sands' is a thriller visual novel developed by Riya Halbhavi.
+'Shadows On The Sands' is a thriller visual novel.

 A gripping beachside thriller